Valefant/Addict/README.md

 - [x] Detecting circular dependencies
 - [x] Make property injection and post construct available by code
     - Therefore we are not only depending on annotations.
     Additionally we can then support default values and other types than strings for the property injection.
+- [ ] Provide a better separation of container and modules
+- [ ] Add the possibility to lazy load descended dependencies
+- [ ] Add name/tag support